0xAX/linux-insides/SyncPrim/sync-5.md

 I will skip explanation of this loop as we already met similar functional in the [previous part](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/sync-4.html).

 That's all.
 From this moment, our `writer` process will acquire or not acquire a lock depends on the value of the `rw_semaphore->count` field.
 Now if we will look at the implementation of the `down_read` function which executes a try of acquiring of a lock.
 We will see similar actions which we saw in the `down_write` function.
-This function calss different debugging and lock validator related functions/macros:
+This function calls different debugging and lock validator related functions/macros:

 ```C
 void __sched down_read(struct rw_semaphore *sem)